Pisistratus: Domestic

 As for the city of Athens itself, Pisistratus embarked on a public building project campaign to improve the infrastructure and architecture of Athens, building new and upgrading old.
 His administration built roads and worked to improve the water supply of Athens.
 An aqueduct was connected to the Enneakrounos fountain at the edge of the agora and this marketplace was improved by revising the market lay-out in a more systematic way, improving both its effectiveness and use of space.
 Archaeologists have discovered agora markers from the 6th century supporting such a claim.
 Aristocrats had previously owned their private wells and Pisistratus elected to construct fountain houses with public access to water.
-On the Acropolis, the temple of Athena was reconstructed as the 6th century progressed, and during Pisistratus' rule, the building of a very large temple dedicated to Zeus was initiated, stopped upon his death, resumed several centuries later, and finally completed by Hadrian, a Roman emperor, in 131 AD.
+On the Acropolis, the temple of Athena was reconstructed as the 6th century progressed, and during Pisistratus's rule, the building of a very large temple dedicated to Zeus was initiated, stopped upon his death, resumed several centuries later, and finally completed by Hadrian, a Roman emperor, in 131 AD.
 Public rather than private patronage became the hallmark of a Pisistratus-ruled society, providing a steady source of construction jobs to those citizens in need and more affordable housing in the city centre.
 Consequently, more people were able to move to the city of Athens.

 To finance these public infrastructure projects as well as increasing the depth and variety of cultural and arts offerings, Pisistratus used the revenue streams generated from the mining at Mount Pangaeus in northern Greece and the silver mines located closer to home at Laurion, owned by the state, in Attica.
-However, despite evidence of silver coinage, R. J. Hopper writes that silver was indeed produced during this time, but the amount is unclear for the years prior to 484/483 BC and it is possible that historians and researchers have overestimated the importance of the mines.
+However, despite evidence of silver coinage, R. J. Hopper writes that silver was indeed produced during this time, but the amount is unclear for the years prior to 484 or 483 BC and it is possible that historians and researchers have overestimated the importance of the mines.

 Regarding the minting of silver coins, evidence of this production started to appear in the early 6th century in various Greek city-states.
 Pomeroy contends that the first stamping of coins, imprinted with the image of an owl, was initiated by either Pisistratus or his sons.
 This owl depiction symbolised the goddess of wisdom, Athena, and these coins quickly became the most widely recognized currency in the Aegean region.
-Meanwhile, Verlag argues that the minting most likely started in the first decade of Pisistratus' third reign in power (546-circa 535 BC), but the design was the so-called Wappenmünzen (heraldic coins) at first and then followed by a change to the owl currency version.
-The dating and placement of this change is uncertain, either late in the Peisistratid dynastic era or early in the democratic era of Athens.
+Meanwhile, Verlag argues that the minting most likely started in the first decade of Pisistratus's third reign in power (546 to circa 535 BC), but the design was the so-called Wappenmünzen (heraldic coins) at first and then followed by a change to the owl currency version.
+The dating and placement of this change is uncertain, either late in the Pisistratid dynastic era or early in the democratic era of Athens.